charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2019.md

 Load your docker containers on AWS and send me a link to your working code.

+I don't care how you get running.
+If necessary, pull your latest code to AWS.
+Then build.
+Then send me a link to your running code.

 ## Puppeteer

 Do the [Git Ignore Puppeteer][gip] assignment.
 I'm expecting to find the